Reset Your Health: Proven Dietary Strategies For Multisystem Conditions

 Which Dietary Triggers Can Worsen Symptoms?

-In addition to a balanced diet, it’s important to consider individual sensitivities.
-For some patients, specific food categories can aggravate symptoms ranging from fatigue to skin and digestive issues.
+In addition to a basic healthy diet, it’s important to consider individual sensitivities.
+Some people may find that certain foods make their symptoms worse — from fatigue to skin and digestive issues.

-• Oxalate sensitivity: In sensitive individuals, foods high in oxalates (such as spinach, beets, and nuts) can cause pain or bladder irritation.
-A trial low-oxalate diet under professional supervision may be helpful.
+• Oxalate sensitivity: Foods high in oxalates (like spinach, beets, and nuts) can cause pain or bladder irritation in sensitive individuals.
+A trial of a low-oxalate diet under guidance may help identify if this is a factor.

-• Gluten sensitivity: Even without celiac disease, gluten may worsen fatigue, brain fog, skin issues, joint pain, and GI symptoms in some patients.
-A trial gluten-free diet under supervision may clarify its role in symptom management.
+• Gluten sensitivity: Even without celiac disease, gluten may cause symptoms like fatigue, brain fog, skin reactions, joint pain, or digestive discomfort in some individuals.
+A supervised gluten-free trial can help determine if it makes a difference.

-• Lactose intolerance: Can cause bloating, gas, and diarrhea after dairy consumption.
+• Lactose intolerance: Often leads to bloating, gas, and diarrhea after consuming dairy products.

-• Protein excess and elevated ammonia: In patients with mitochondrial dysfunction, high protein intake, enzymatic deficiencies, or candida overgrowth, ammonia—a byproduct of protein metabolism—may accumulate.
-This can worsen fatigue, irritability, blood pressure, and overall discomfort.
+• Too much protein and ammonia buildup: In people with mitochondrial issues, enzyme deficiencies, or yeast overgrowth, excess protein may lead to ammonia buildup — a byproduct of protein breakdown.
+This can worsen fatigue, irritability, blood pressure, and general discomfort.

 General Dietary Principles for Chronic Multisystem Conditions